+- ▶ It is national academy of Arts and government's apex cultural body in the field of visual arts in India.
+It has been established to promote and propagate understanding of Indian art, both within and outside the country. - ▶ It was established on August 5, 1954 at New Delhi.

+Working Area

-- It has been established to promote and propagate understanding of Indian art, both within and outside the country. - It was established on August 5, 1954 at New Delhi.
-The Academy has regional centres called Rashtriya Lalit Kala Kendra at Lucknow, Kolkata, Chennai, Garhi in New Delhi, Shimla and Bhubaneswar. - Working Area - a) The Academy has been organizing national exhibition of contemporary Indian art with 15 national awards. - b) Once in every three years, the Academy also organizes Triennial international exhibition of contemporary art in New Delhi.
+- The Academy has been organizing national exhibition of contemporary Indian art with 15 national awards. - Once in every three years, the Academy also organizes Triennial international exhibition of contemporary art in New Delhi. - The Academy honours eminent artists and art historians every year by electing them as Fellows of the Academy.

-- c) The Academy honors eminent artists and art historians every year by electing them as Fellows of the Academy. - d) In order to foster contacts with artists from outside, it sponsors exchange of artists with other countries under the various Cultural Exchange Programmes. - The Lalit Kala Academy accords recognition to art institutions/associations and extends financial assistance. - It also gives scholarships to deserving young artists belonging to its regional centres.
+- In order to foster contacts with artists from outside, it sponsors exchange of artists with other countries under the various Cultural Exchange Programmes. - The Lalit Kala Akademi accords recognition to art institutions/associations and extends financial assistance. - It also gives scholarships to deserving young artists belonging to its regional centres. - The akademi has also started a regular programme on research and documentation. - Under art promotional activities Akademi provides studios to artists who work in various disciplines of art like sculpture, ceramics, graphics, paintings etc.